av2813/RPMv3/README.md

 ##Running the tests

+#To Do
 ```

 ```
-You have a general class that is referred to as the
+You have a general class that is referred to as the RPM_ASI which